 What does it mean to get ahead of disease by focusing on prevention, intervening earlier, and more effectively?
-Here, the GSK team explains why they believe prevention is the best outcome not just for patients, but for the world’s health systems and economies.
+Here, the GSK team explains why a prevention-powered approach to health is the best investment not just for patients, but for the world’s health systems and economies.

 Modern medicine has revolutionised the way we live.
 The introduction of antibiotics extended people’s lives by an estimated 20 years.
-Vaccines are second only to clean drinking water in their impact on human health, saving around 4million lives every year.
-Innovation means that people living with HIV no longer face a death sentence.
+Vaccines are second only to clean drinking water in their impact on human health, saving around 4 million lives every year.
+Innovation means that clinical remission could be a reality for people with asthma – and that people living with HIV no longer face a death sentence.

 But the challenges to our health are evolving.
+Chronic disease is one of the biggest and fastest-growing burdens on health, responsible for three-quarters of all global deaths – 40% of which are preventable.
 Bacteria are finding new ways to outsmart antibiotics.
 Climate change means infectious diseases are emerging in areas where they were previously controlled.
 People are living longer, creating more complex health needs as the burden of chronic diseases increases.
 Diseases that once largely affected older populations are now afflicting younger people too, and cases of early onset cancer have risen almost 80% in the past three decades.

 Too often, our health systems are focused on reactive treatment.
 Only around 3% of total health spending is dedicated to prevention across wealthy countries, meaning people live with diseases that could have been prevented or controlled earlier, and health systems must deal with the consequences.